ubahmapk/cf-empty-email/README.md

 ## Email Records

-The SPF, DKIM, and DMARC DNS records that are created in the domain are based on the instructions in the Cloudflare article, ["How to protect domains that do not send email"](https://www.cloudflare.com/learning/dns/dns-records/protect-domains-without-email/) (as of 2025-01-06).
+The SPF, DKIM, and DMARC DNS records that are created in the domain are based on the instructions in the Cloudflare article ["How to protect domains that do not send email"](https://www.cloudflare.com/learning/dns/dns-records/protect-domains-without-email/) (as of 2025-01-06).
 The explanation of the records are also copied from there.

-The other entry created is a null MX record, based on [RFC 7505](https://www.rfc-editor.org/rfc/rfc7505).
+The other entry type created is a null MX record, based on [RFC 7505](https://www.rfc-editor.org/rfc/rfc7505).

 ### SPF